 The houses and roads of the village are still the same as they were a hundred years ago.
 The people of the village have not opted for sky-high buildings, modern homes, modular kitchens, that comes loaded with the latest amenities and gadgets.
 Instead, they have opted for green spaces, wide roads, and simple homes.

+1. The Architecture of the Houses.
 Traditional houses with plain walls, similar roof design, welcoming entrance, and green surroundings are a delight for eyes and soul.
-Once, you are at the Peruru Village, you will notice the houses are aligned in the same texture, aesthetics, and color scheme.
+Once, you are at the Peruru Village, you will notice the houses are aligned in the same texture, aesthetics, and colour scheme.
 There is a certain calmness in the atmosphere which is augmented by the harmonious integration of the homes with mother nature.

+2. The Narrow Mud Roads.
 Another thing that is sure to delight your senses is the red mud roads at Peruru village.
-The wide mud roads certainly take you to the era of tranquility.
+The wide mud roads certainly take you to the era of tranquillity.
 The village neither has the noise nor the site of vehicles, resulting in leaving a calming effect on you and giving you a break from the city life.

 Peruru village is the place to be if you wish to witness the ideal and most authentic village lifestyle in the country.
 The local people here still depend upon the age-old ways of simple living.
 The village is well connected via roadways and you may arrive here conveniently via nearby prominent cities.
 Listed below are some best travel options that you may consider if planning a visit to the village.